Kirill777-web/employee-management-web-app/README.md

 ## Requirements

 This project requires a MongoDB database for storing employee and department information.
 Additionally, Node.js and Express are used for the backend, with React and Material-UI powering the frontend.
-A comprehensive list of requirements is detailed in a requirements document, available here: [Project Requirements](URL_TO_YOUR_PDF).
+A comprehensive list of requirements is detailed in a requirements document, available here: [Project Requirements](./frontend/my-react-app/public/Business%20briefing%20document.pdf).

+## Screenshots

 ## Usage